sukantamajhi/api-config/README.md

 Usage :-

-- This function is used to call **PUT** api.
-You just have to pass a object in the function's parameter.
+- This function is designed for calling a **PUT** API effortlessly.
+Simply provide an object as a parameter to initiate the process.

-  	This function returns promise so either you have to use then catch or async/await.
+  	The function returns a promise, providing the flexibility to handle it using either the `then/catch` syntax or through `async/await`.

-- If there is any token token dependency you can either enter your own token or if the token is available in your localstorage as **token**, then this function is already take care of this.
+- In the presence of a token dependency, you have the flexibility to input your own token or, if available in your local storage as `token`, the function automatically manages this scenario.

 ### Import